liptds/Starlink_tracking/README.md

+# Starlink tracker by react

+1. This is a front-end project to show the starlink satelite locations in a setted duration. package.json & package-lock.json are the dependencies file for this project.

+2. We use "https://api.n2yo.com" as our backend to get the locaitons of these satelites and draw it with d3.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).